 A link to the tour that we did: http://www.guidebangkoktravel.com/Ayutthaya_CC/59f2d3f99b8a8b00012b5c76

 In the words of First – Give more, expect less.
 Give without expectation.
 An example he gave to me was how he has given his love to Shania Twain, knowing she will never love him back….. hahahaha?
-Who knows.
+He is a crack up.

 Ladyboy show tonight and I’ve managed to convince mum to come along.
 Wish me luck!
 Peace out guys and gals xx